wash-n-dash/wash-n-dash.github.io/index.md

 * Applying a raspberry pi appliance monitor (using an accelerometer) in order to more accurately reflect the usage of the washing machines/dryers in the laundry room(s)

 Milestone 3 consisted of # issues (assigned to at least 2 per developer), and progress was managed via the [Wash-N-Dash GitHub Project M3](https://github.com/wash-n-dash/wash-n-dash/projects/3)

+# Community Feedback
+We asked 5 people to tell us how we can improve our application:

 # Contact Us